Transformation front kinetics in deformable ferromagnets: Computational approach based on cut elements

 \section{Computational approach based on cut elements}

-The cut-finite-element method (CutFEM) is now widespread, which means that the description of how it is adapted here can be brief.
-The main ingredient of the approach is obtaining the weak form of the problem to be solved, where the interface/boundary conditions are enforced weakly.
-For the considered magneto-mechanical coupled problem this was done above, in subsections \ref{sec:weak} and \ref{sec:consist}, where it was shown that such weak form can be obtained either directly from the strong form or from the total energy functional.
+The cut-finite-element method (CutFEM) is now widespread, which means that the description of how it is adapted to the magneto-mechanical coupled problem can be brief.
+The main ingredient of the approach is obtaining the weak form of the problem to be solved, where the interface/boundary conditions are enforced weakly, which was already done in sections \ref{sec:weak} and \ref{sec:consist}.

 After the weak form is obtained, a finite-element mesh is introduced, as well as the standard nodal basis functions.
 Following the finite-element formulation, the system of non-linear algebraic equations with respect to the unknown nodal degrees of freedom is written.
-Although these two steps are rather straightforward and have been outlined many times in literature, e.g.\ sections 4.1.4 and 4.1.5 of reference \cite{Poluektov2019}, it is useful to repeat the summary of the finite-element formulation, aligning the notation with the present paper for the completeness.
+Although these two steps are rather straightforward and have been outlined many times in literature, e.g.\ sections 4.1.4 and 4.1.5 of \cite{Poluektov2019}, it is useful to repeat the summary of the finite-element formulation, aligning the notation with the present paper for the completeness.